Speculation, Synthesis and the British Culture of Exploration

 Armchair geography: speculation, synthesis, and the culture of British exploration, c.1830-1870

-September 2012 start.
+September 2012 start, 2017 completion.
 University of Warwick: PI Dr David Lambert.

 Armchair geographers, an under-appreciated group of British and Irish authors and critics, spoke, wrote, theorised and produced maps about the non-European world based not on their own observations, but using a combination of the collation, interpretation and synthesis of existing sources.
 Active in contemporary geographical controversies centred on RGS-IBG but with wider public resonance, they often criticised – sometimes quite rightly – the claims of contemporary explorers such as David Livingstone, Richard Burton and John Hanning Speke.
 Victorian armchair geography has continuing resonance in present-day debates about field science, expeditionary activity and academic knowledge (such as the notion that expeditionary research in the ‘field’ is superior to that stemming from the ‘ivory tower’).